jhelvy/solar-learning-2021/data/README.md

 Data on the global average price of silicon over time were sourced from Greg Nemet's book: Nemet, G. F. (2019).
 How solar energy became cheap: A model for low-carbon innovation.
 Routledge.
 The price data are in the file `nemet_silicon.csv`.
 Greg sent us the data directly.

+### Manufacturer shipment data

+The `top-manufactuer-shipment.xlsx` file contains data on the MW of PV panels shipped by the top manufacturer in the world.
+This is used as a proxy measure of economies of scale.

 ### Exchange rates

 The `exchange-rates.xlsx` file contains calculations to get the mean annual conversion factors between the RMB and USD (source: [Federal Reserve](https://www.federalreserve.gov/releases/h10/hist/dat00_ch.htm)) and the Euro and USD (source: [Federal Reserve](https://www.federalreserve.gov/releases/h10/hist/dat00_eu.htm))